 How to Make Peanut Butter Oatmeal M&M Cookies

-In a large mixing bowl, combine the butter, both sugars, and egg and beat together with an electric mixer until smooth and creamy.
+In a large mixing bowl, combine the butter, white and brown sugars, and egg.
+Beat ingredients together with an electric mixer until smooth and creamy.

-In a separate small bowl, combine all of the dry ingredients, the flour, oats, baking soda, and salt, with a whisk.
+After that, in a separate small bowl, combine all of the dry ingredients, the flour, oats, baking soda, and salt, stir with a whisk.

 Lastly, stir in the M&Ms, the batter will be thick and a little sticky.

 It is time to chill the dough in the bowl, for 30 minutes in the freezer (for a faster method) or store it in the fridge for 1-3 hours.
 The dough should not be sticky after chilling and should resemble play-dough.

 Near the end of the chilling process, get the oven preheating to 350 degrees F.

 Then, line your baking sheets with parchment paper.

 Proceed to scoop the batter into 2 tablespoon-sized portions and roll to get a smooth round ball shape.